bitmakerlabs/python-dev-setup-guide-mac/README.md

 # Mac Setup for Rails Development: Doing it Right

-This is Bitmaker Lab's guide to setting up a Rails development environment on a Mac.
+This is Bitmaker Labs' guide to setting up a Rails development environment on a Mac.

 If you have the choice, always choose a Mac for your Rails development environment.
 It's just much easier, especially when starting out as a new developer.
 Linux works too, but the instructions will be completely different from what's described here.